 You may also love: How to teach preschool at home.

-We have continued to do this every day with exception to the weekends and Nigel still asks for it daily, mostly because he is allowed to watch a show after which is the carrot we hang from a stick.
-When Laila starts this book I’ll have to find a different incentive because she could care less about shows, usually 🙂
+We have continued to do this every day with exception to the weekends and he still asks for it daily, mostly because he is allowed to watch a show after which is the carrot we hang from a stick.
+When my younger daughter starts this book I’ll have to find a different incentive because she could care less about shows, usually 🙂

 Every lesson there is a story to go along with a picture.
 The stories started getting noticeably longer around lesson 43, with around 8 or 9 lines to read instead of 4 or 5.
-There is supposed to be two readings of each story, so it started getting too long for Nigel’s attention span.
+He is supposed to read each story twice, so it started getting too long for Nigel’s attention span.

 To solve that I have him either do just the first reading (which is sounding out each word and then saying it fast before going to the next word).
 Or sometimes we trade off sentences which sped it up and made it more enjoyable for him.
 Then later we could come back and read it again or start there the next day.